bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 29°
-- Overcast
+- Mostly Cloudy
-- 78% humidity
+- 82% humidity
 - 8 mph wind
-- 93% cloud cover
+- 82% cloud cover
 - 75 AQI 🟨
-- About 5.9 inches of snow on the ground
+- About 5.5 inches of snow on the ground

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>